Why a Clean Construction Site Matters

 Why Having a Clean Jobsite Matters

 OSHA Compliance: OHSA requires that companies maintain clean jobsites in order to create a safe environment for workers.
-If you have questions about other ways in which you can achieve OSHA compliance, speak to one of the Bradenton contractor lawyers at Trent Cotney, P.A.
+If you have questions about other ways in which you can achieve OSHA compliance, speak to one of the Bradenton contractor lawyers at Cotney Construction Law.

 Safety: When debris is left lying around a jobsite, the likelihood of injury increases exponentially.
 Items such as wood scraps can be tripped over.
 Or nails can be stepped on causing serious injury.
 A clean construction site may be the best way to reduce on the job incidents.